jrfiedler/CASI_Python/README.md

 - Section 6.3
 - Section 8.4: Figure 8.7 doesn't completely match the book
 - Section 10.5: Infinitesimal jackknife / influence function s.e. for Table 10.2
+- Section 20.3
+- Section 20.4

 ## Contributing

 Corrections and contributions are welcome.
-Please check the list below before submitting contributions.
+Please check the section below before submitting contributions.

 ### DO NOT contribute

+Do not contribute anything that solves a homework exercise or makes an exercise trivial.

+For chapters 1-10 and 20, here is a list of things to stay away from.
+For other chapters, check with the posted homework problems.

 - Section 4.1: the calculation of equation 4.10.
 This is homework exercise 4.1a.
 This also rules out contributing Figure 4.1
 - Section 4.4: Figure 4.3.
 This would make homework exercise 4.5 trivial.